thi-mb/bain-challenge/README.md

 3. **Running the image as container**

-Now that the image is built you can run it as a container, which will create all the dependencies and start the API.
+Now that the image is built, it can run as a container which will create all the dependencies and start the API.
 To do that, run the following command on terminal:

 `docker run -d -p 8000:5000 --name bain-challenge-test bain-challenge`

-Remember that you can monitor the application using the following command:
+Remember that the API can be monitored using the following command:

 `docker logs -f bain-challenge-test`